Protein Calculator for Women

 How much protein should a woman over 40 eat per day?

-Many women over 40 do best with a higher intake than the minimum Recommended Dietary Allowance, especially if they are strength training or trying to lose fat while maintaining lean mass.
+Many women over 40 do best with a higher intake than the minimum Recommended Dietary Allowance, especially if they are strength training (to lose weight or build muscle) or trying to lose fat while maintaining lean mass.
 Use the calculator range as your starting point, then focus on consistency.

 Is it better to spread protein evenly across meals?